 By the end of the decade, the economy was improving and women returned to buying raincoats that looked exactly like fashion coats.
 The polo coat was an especially popular design.
-It later became the trench coat with double breasted front, wide belt, side pockets, and storm staps on the wrists.
+It later became the trench coat with double breasted front, wide belt, side pockets, and storm stops on the wrists.
 Many coats were not rubberized.
-Instead, they were made from tightly woven cotton cloth in a variety of textures like suede, tweed, nubby cotton, and the most famous Gabardine.
+Instead, they were made from tightly woven cotton cloth in a variety of textures like suede, tweed, nubby cotton, and the most famous gabardine.
 Gabardine went on to dominate men’s and women’s coats and jackets in the ’40s and ’50s.
-Light and flexible yet generally water repellent.
-It didn’t replace a rubber rain cape in bad weather but for general wear, it was a good choice.
+Light and flexible yet generally water repellent, it didn’t replace a rubber rain cape in bad weather, but for general wear it was a good choice.
 Colors for these more fashionable coats were navy blue, gray, medium brown, and tan.

 With the exception of hooded capes and raincoats, there were no special rain hats featured in any of my catalogs.
 There probably were some, shaped like a jaunty fedora just like they were in the 1940s.

 New inventions during and after the war led to new treatments for waterproofing fabrics.
 I don’t know exactly what these treatments were (textile production is not my area of expertise).
 The catalogs just refer to “treated” or “coated” waterproof fabrics.
-However, most 1940s raincoats were made of cotton Gabardine.
-They were mostly turned into rain capes or simple utility coats with padded shoulders, wide lapels and collars and big belts forming the typical masculine/military shape.
+However, most 1940s raincoats were made of cotton gabardine.
+They were mostly turned into rain capes or simple utility coats with padded shoulders, wide lapels/ collars, and big belts, altogether forming the typical masculine/military shape.
 Hemlines rose to just below the knee (their legs must have always been cold and wet) and colors dulled down into drab military hues.
-What is remarkable about the 1940s is the new coat styles that emerged during the decade have stayed with us ever since.
+What was remarkable about the 1940s was that the new coat styles that emerged during the decade have stayed with us ever since.

 The most feminine 1940s raincoat was the wrap coat.
-Single breasted with wrap over sides, it tied instead of buttoned or zipped.
-It has a wide notch or peak lapels or high round collar.
-Slash pockets on the sides minimized bulk keeping this jacket streamlined and dainty.
-It wasn’t a very good option for heavy downpours but for light to medium rain, it was a good choice.
-It was usually lined a cotton or other soft fabric in a bold pattern like plaid.
+Single breasted with wrap over sides, it tied instead of buttoning or zipping.
+It had wide notch or peak lapels, or high round collar.
+Slash pockets on the sides minimized bulk, keeping this jacket streamlined and dainty.
+It wasn’t a very good option for heavy downpours, but for light to medium rain it was a good choice.
+It was usually lined in cotton or another soft fabric in a bold pattern like plaid.
 It came in cotton or rayon gabardine or a treated shiny “paratroop” twill rayon for more waterproofing.
-By the end of the decade, it was offered in more colors like medium blue, black, airforce blue, gray, bright green, brown, or natural.
+By the end of the decade, it was offered in more colors like medium blue, black, Air Force blue, gray, bright green, brown, or natural.

 Rain hats.
-Just like the 30s, 1940s rain hats were rare.
-The only one made for rain was the pork pie hat sold as a matching set with a rain jacket.
+Just like the ’30s, 1940s rain hats were rare.
+The only one made for rain was the pork pie hat, sold as a matching set with a rain jacket.
 It had a long forward brim with a smaller curled brim at the back and sides.
 Similar winter hats were made of wool felt in the shape of tams, bonnets, and fedoras.
 They each featured a visor front to keep the rain off.
-No rainproof winter hats were the kerchief or headscarf, knit “parka” beanie, wrap turban or wool beret.
+Non rainproof winter hats were the kerchief or headscarf, knit “parka” beanie, wrap turban, or wool beret.
 Learn more about 1940s hats here.

-In the 1940s the trend for raincoats in the trench style continued.
-The 50s version featured more pleating at the back of the jacket to accommodate the full swing skirts and dresses of the decade.
+In the 1950s, the trend for raincoats in the trench style continued.
+The ’50s version featured more pleating at the back of the jacket to accommodate the full swing skirts and dresses of the decade.
 They also came with matching caps, similar to a short brim baseball cap.
-The material was similar to gabardine or poplin cotton but now with new acrylics and synthetics available, there were more blended materials.
+The material was similar to gabardine or poplin cotton, but now with new acrylics and synthetics available, there were more blended materials.
 The coat below is a blend of rayon and Nylon and lined in Rayon taffeta.
 The tweed coat below was an elegant take on the 40s utility coat.
-With a high wing collar, velvet trim, and buttons on the top half only it draped smoothly over full dresses and sheath dresses equally.
+With a high wing collar, velvet trim, and buttons on the top half only, it draped smoothly over full dresses and sheath dresses equally.

 What about rain umbrellas?
 They deserve an entire article of their own.
 Here is a sneak peek while I work on it:

-1950s umbrellas were long and slender, with wood or platsic handles and bold prints like candy stripes, plaid, and polka dots made of waterproof Rayon, Nylon or Acetate.
+1950s umbrellas were long and slender, with wood or plastic handles and bold prints like candy stripes, plaid, and polka dots.
+They were primarily made of waterproof Rayon, Nylon or Acetate.
 Vedrenne, a French company, sold umbrellas with a handle that unscrewed in the middle so that the handle could match an outfit.
-The long black umbrella was especially trendy towards the end of the decade when there was an Edwardian / Victorian revival.
-Handles could be straight, bob or cane shaped with a chain strap.
-Outer shapes included the pagoda top, classic shade, walking umbrella (long pointy tip) and the small carriage type.
+The long black umbrella was especially trendy towards the end of the decade, when there was an Edwardian / Victorian revival.
+Handles could be straight, bob, or cane shaped with a chain strap.
+Outer shapes included the pagoda top, classic shade, walking umbrella (long pointy tip), and the small carriage type.

 Fashion umbrellas reach new creative designs in the mid 50s.
-This video from 1956s shows umbrella and parasol fashions with fur trim, guitar-shaped music box handle, all white lace or satin bridal parasol, and ruched chiffon parasol.
-These were by no means practical for rainy weather.
-They were usually sold with a matching coat and accessories.
+This video from 1956 shows umbrella and parasol fashions including umbrellas with fur trim, a music box handle, an all white lace or satin bridal parasol, and a ruched chiffon parasol.
+These were by no means practical for rainy weather — they were usually sold with a matching coat and accessories.